jlichtig/TechTrove-E-commerce-Analysis/README.md

 - In the headphone category, the Bose Soundsport Headphones significantly underperformed across the board, contributing to ~0.01% of total revenue.
 In contrast, consumers consistently showed a strong preference for Apple AirPods, with these headphones being the most purchased product, accounting for 45% of total orders placed and commanding an average premium of 29% over other headphone options.
 - Consumers exhibit a strong preference for Apple products, with these products collectively accounting for approximately 51% of total revenue.

-## **Refund rates:** The follow analysis of refunds aggregates refund data based on the date of purchase, not the refund date.
-With the intent of not skewing results, the scope focuses on purchases made from 2019 – 2021 as we do not have refund data for purchases made in 2022.
+## **Refund rates:**
+* *The following analysis of refunds aggregates refund data based on the date of purchase.
+The scope focuses on purchases made from 2019 – 2021 as 2022 purchases did not have refund data points.* *
-- The average refund rate was 6%, resulting in $2.2M in lost revenue (refund loss).
-This represents a loss equivalent to approximately 10% of the total revenue ($23M) for that period.
+- The **average refund rate was 6%**, resulting in **$2.2M in lost revenue** (refund loss).
+This represents a loss equivalent to **approximately 10%** of the total revenue ($23M) for that period.
-- Refund rates varied significantly across products, ranging from 0% to 14%.
-There appears to be a positive correlation between AOV and refund rate, suggesting that higher-priced products tend to have higher refund rates.
+- Refund rates varied across products, ranging from **0% to 14%** for which there appears to be a positive correlation between AOV and refund rate, suggesting that **higher-priced products** tend to **have higher refund rates**.
-- Products with highest refund rates:
+- Products with the highest refund rates:
   - ThinkPad Laptop: 14% refund rate – equating to $382K or 17% of total refund loss
   - Macbook Air Laptop: 13.3% - equating to $746K or 33% of total refund loss
   - Apple iPhone: 9% - equating to $16K or >1% of total refund loss
-- Products with highest refund loss:
+- Products with the highest refund loss:
   - Macbook Air Laptop: $746K
   - 27in 4K gaming monitor: $642K
   - Apple Airpod Headphones: $430K
-- The Laptop product category exhibited the highest average refund rate at approximately 14%.
-This category also accounted for 50% of the revenue lost through refunds, totaling $1.1M across 800 refunded orders, representing 15% of the total returned orders.
+- The Laptop product category exhibited the highest average refund rate at **approximately 14%**.
+This category also accounted for **50%** of the total refund loss, totaling **$1.1M** in lost sales across 800 refunded orders, representing 15% of the total returned orders.
-- Refund rates fluctuated from year to year, increasing from 5.7% in 2019 to 9.6% in 2020, then decreasing to 3.6% in 2021.
+- Refund rates fluctuated from year to year, increasing from **5.7%** in 2019 to **9.6%** in 2020, then decreasing to **3.6%** in 2021.

 ## **Loyalty program performance:**
-- From 2019 to 2022, the loyalty program experienced significant year-over-year growth in popularity.
-In 2019, loyalty customers accounted for only 11% of yearly revenue.
-By 2021, loyalty customers surpassed non-loyalty customers in revenue share, and by 2022, they held a substantial 55% share of total revenue.
+- From 2019 to 2022, revenue generated via loyalty program members grew significantly YoY.
+In 2019, loyalty customers accounted for only **11%** of yearly revenue.
+In 2021, loyalty customers surpassed non-loyalty customers in revenue share, and by 2022, their purchases would account for **55%** of total revenue.
-- As of 2022, loyalty customers demonstrated a willingness to pay an average of 14% more ($30) for products compared to non-members, with an AOV of $244 versus $214 for non-members
+- In 2022, loyalty customers demonstrated a willingness to pay an average of **14% more** ($30) for products compared to non-members, with an AOV of $244 versus $214 for non-members
-- From August to September 2022, non-loyalty customers regained the majority share of total revenue, which continued to increase through the end of the period, rising from a 43% share in August to 70% in December.
+- From August to September 2022, non-loyalty customers regained the majority share of total revenue, which continued to increase through the end of the period, rising from a **43%** share in August to **70%** in December.

 # **Recommendations:**
-- Based on the 2021 and 2022 performance of loyalty members who now purchase more and higher prices I would recommend we continue to support the loyalty program.
-However, due to the divergence in 2022 Q4 we should revisit this question at the end of Q1 2023.
 - Recommend operations team look into refund date data as all average number of days before products are refunded is 733 with minimum of 670 days.
 - Recommendation to marketing to update product descriptions of expensive products to better inform customers of products
+- Based on the 2021 and 2022 performance of loyalty members who for a period, purchased more and higher prices, I would recommend we continue to support the loyalty program.
+However, due to the divergence in late 2022, we should revisit this question at the end of Q1 2023.